mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 ## Chapter Introduction  outline

 - Recap of context and specifics of designing for informal learning
+- Identifying units / scopes of activity
-- Evolution of learning design in stages
+- Learning design in stages
-- Emergence of GDP as core unit of activity
-  - Activity, actions & operations
 - Analysis of Tensions in design and how this guided Evolution
-  - Menu of GDPs and starting template speeded up ideation process but restricted scope of creativity

-  - Where to put physical maps section?

-  NOTE - would this chapter benefit from a short vignette? to ground discussion / terms
+- Docs and Tools

 ## Recap of context and specifics of designing for informal learning